mobizt/FirebaseClient/README.md

 `<blob_size>` The size of data.

-The data can be a source (input) and target (output) data that used in upload and download.
+The data can be a source (input) for upload and target (output) for download.

-This example code works with BLOB data.
+The following example shows how the `BlobConfig` works.

 ```cpp
 uint8_t source[2048];